SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ### Target Group

 Next we want to create our target group which we will use in conjunction with our load balancer.
-The target group is group of resources ( in this case our app tier instances) that the load balancer directs incoming traffic to.
+The target group is a group of resources (in this case our app tier instances) that the load balancer directs incoming traffic to.
 Navigate to the left hand menu on our EC2 dashboard again and towards the bottom select Target Groups and use the Create target group button.

 ![create target group](./imgs/create_tg.JPG)

 For the basic configuration maintain the default target type of Instances.
 Give the target group an appropriate name and leave the default Protocol:Port option of HTTP:80.
 Select the custom VPC and update the health check path to /health.
-Click the Next button
+Click the Next button.

 ![target group config](./imgs/create_tg1.JPG)